hlandau/acmetool/userguide.md

     port 402 as a non-root user.
 Use port 4402 instead, which acmetool will try also try to use.

+    **Listener:** This is not usable under non-root operation unless you can enable acmetool to bind to ports 80/443.
+On Linux you can do this by running `setcap 'cap_net_bind_service=+ep' /path/to/acmetool` as root.
-    **Listener:** Not usable under non-root operation, as it would not be able to bind to ports 80/443.
-But this is not really relevant as this mode is not useful for anything other than development anyway.
+    Other POSIX platforms may have sysctls to allow non-root processes to bind to low ports.
+However, this mode is not really useful for anything other than development anyway.